marcoalopez/strength_envelopes/README.md

 ![header](https://raw.githubusercontent.com/marcoalopez/strength_envelopes/master/figures/header.webp)

-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022-08-20
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022-08-23

-**Strength envelopes** is a pet project consisting of a series of free open-source multi-platform [Jupyter notebooks](https://jupyter.org/) aimed at building strength envelopes for the earth lithosphere.
-The notebooks are primarily intended for educational purposes (especially for hands-on courses) but are easily adaptable for more advanced modelling.
-The programming language used within the notebooks is [Python](https://www.python.org/) but does **not require previous knowledge of Python for its use**.
+**Strength envelopes** is a series of free open-source multi-platform [Jupyter notebooks](https://jupyter.org/) aimed at building strength envelopes for the earth's lithosphere.
+The notebooks are primarily intended for educational purposes (hands-on courses) but are easily adaptable for more advanced modelling.
+The programming language used is [Python](https://www.python.org/) but **no prior knowledge of Python is required for use**.
 All the notebooks are intended to be self-explanatory and with a smooth learning curve.

 > **Disclaimer**: The project is currently under development.
 As a pet project, I develop it in my spare time and without specific deadlines.
-Anyway, I hope to have most of the notebooks completed by the end of 2022.
+Still, I hope to have most of the notebooks completed by the end of 2022.
 Stay tuned here https://twitter.com/lsmarcoa

 ## The notebooks
 To visualize the content of the notebooks as a website just click on the topic you are interested in (the list may increase or decrease without notice over time)